Hire a bookkeeper: costs, timing and how to choose

 Choosing between a full-time employee and a freelance bookkeeper depends on your transaction volume, budget, and business complexity.
 Each option has distinct advantages.

 A full-time bookkeeper is often best for larger businesses with high transaction volumes and complex operations that need daily attention.
-This gives you a dedicated person who knows your business inside and out.
+You get a dedicated person who knows your business inside and out, can respond to issues in real time, and integrates with your team.
+The trade-off is a higher cost that includes salary, benefits, and overhead.

 A freelance bookkeeper is a flexible option for most small businesses.
 You pay only for the hours you need, which makes it a cost-effective way to get expert help.
 This works well if your bookkeeping needs are routine and predictable.